brentschneider/brentschneider.github.io/_posts/2014-11-21-Git-Command-Line-Cheat-Sheet.md

 Open a browser and navigate to your repo on github to see the changes you just pushed.

-That's it, congratulations now you know how to commit changes locally and to gitHub.
+🥁 ...
+That's it, congratulations now you know how to commit changes locally and to gitHub. 🎉

+<br /><br />
 *if you are not familiar with Markdown* [documentation](https://help.github.com/articles/github-flavored-markdown/)

 <br /><br />

 ---

-# Our new montra
+# Our new montra 📢

 __add__ (a file) <br />
 __commit__ (your work) <br />